crates-pro/crates-pro-infra/README.md

 1. **Build Infrastructure**: Provide a unified build system for Crates Pro developers, ensuring consistent build results across all development environments.
 2. **CI Workflow**: Automate testing for pull requests across all Crates Pro repositories, triggered by PRs in the respective repositories.
-3. **CD Workflow**: Automate the deployment process of Crates Pro backend, including rolling updates and rollback capabilities, triggered by merged PRs across all Crates Pro repositories.
+3. **CD Workflow**: Automate the deployment process of Crates Pro backend, including rolling updates and rollback capabilities, triggered by merged PRs into this repository.

 ## Build Infrastructure